milesmcc/evalgen-poc/README.md

     Human: Okay, based on these policies, which candidate should I vote for?
     ```

-  There are many ways that we might incorporate human data (e.g., from a policy expert or from real-world conversations) into this step to yield more diverse exchanges.
+  There are many ways that we might incorporate human data (e.g., from a policy expert or real-world conversations) into this step to yield more diverse exchanges.

 * Each exchange passes through a layer of review using the `verifier` model (also likely some kind of a language model) to ensure that the generated situation is relevant and high quality --- that is, that it may actually solicit a violative response.
 * On some subset (e.g., 25%) of situations, the `generator` model generates a "meta-eval": A pair of responses `(violative, compliant)` to the situation that can be used to ensure that the grading model is working as expected.
-A human should review the meta-evals for accuracy (as low meta-eval performance could be the result of poor scenarios, poor example violative/compliant generations, or poor grading).
+A human should review the meta-evals for accuracy (as low meta-eval performance could be the result of poor scenarios, poor examples of violative/compliant generations, or poor grading).
 * The generated situations are then incorporated into an existing automated eval harness.
 The eval harness uses the `evaluated` model to create a generation based on the provided situation.
 The `grader` then determines whether the `evaluated` model's output violates the policy.
 For robustness, the eval harness can also assess the `grader`'s accuracy using the meta-evals; its accuracy should be close to 100%.

 I can also imagine generating related-but-not-violative situations --- i.e., situations that sit at the "edge" of the policy --- which could be used in the eval harness to detect over-refusal.
 (Otherwise, a model might simply refuse to engage with any situation in which the policy _might_ apply; perfectly safe, but useless.)
 In any case, the evals generated by this approach should be used in conjunction with some kind of "helpfulness" eval to ensure that the model is still providing useful information.